Trae Young Player Props: Hawks vs. Wizards

 Trae Young Insights vs. the Wizards

-- He's taken 6.6 threes per game, or 19.3% of his team's shots from beyond the arc this season.

-- The Hawks rank 18th in possessions per game with 102.3.
-His opponents, the Wizards, have one of the slowest tempos with 101.2 possessions per contest.

-- Defensively, the Wizards are ranked 15th in the NBA, conceding 113.3 points per game.
+- The Wizards are the 15th-best defensive squad in the league, conceding 113.4 points per game.

-- The Wizards concede 42.6 rebounds per game, ranking 10th in the NBA.

-- The Wizards allow 24 assists per contest, seventh-ranked in the league.
+- The Wizards are the 10th-ranked squad in the league, conceding 42.5 rebounds per game.

-- Looking at 3-pointers, the Wizards are seventh in the NBA, conceding 11.8 makes per game.
+- In terms of assists, the Wizards are ranked seventh in the NBA, conceding 24 per game.

+- The Wizards give up 11.8 made 3-pointers per game, seventh-ranked in the league.

 Trae Young vs. the Wizards